What is Scuseme?

 Furthermore, because we understand how important regular reviews are to you, we invite all our customers to share their experience and rate the traders after every job.

-When we first arrived, my neighbours were welcoming and great helping us get to know the area.
+My neighbours were welcoming and great helping us get to know the area.
 And when our family life started, new friendships blossomed as they tend to.
 Gradually my neighbourhood became and remains my ‘village’ with all the great things that a small and intimate community brings with it.
 But this did take time because of work, commuting, travel and heading back to London perhaps too often.

 One of the things that always takes time is knowing how to get things done.
-I would ask neighbours, colleagues and friends for recommendations if I needed odd jobs sorted (my husband is useless at this stuff, although he maintains that my unplugging him from the mains one fateful afternoon when changing a broken bulb sealed our relationship).
-And of course, the internet soon became an essential.
+I would ask neighbours, colleagues, and friends for recommendations if I needed odd jobs sorted (my husband is useless at this stuff, although he maintains that by unplugging him from the mains one fateful afternoon when changing a broken bulb sealed our relationship).
+And of course, the internet soon became essential.
 But amassing a group of reliable and trust-worthy traders took a while and involved some costly mistakes.
-Ones that stand out include taking a plumber to the small claims court and having to get a chimney breast re-done because the plasterers did such poor job on the damp-proofing.
+Ones that stand out include taking a plumber to the small claims court and having to get a chimney breast re-done because the plasterers did such a poor job on the damp-proofing.

 Although you can get this information from the internet, people prefer to get trusted recommendations.
 But if you are new to the area, where do you look for the trustworthy, local, independent traders?
 And even if you’re not, good traders are often in short supply.

-I hope scuseme will be your new best friend in Cambridge.
+I hope Scuseme will be your new best friend in Cambridge.

 Dawn has lived and worked in Cambridge for nearly 25 years.
 She developed scuseme to provide an essential resource to help make life a little easier for Cambridge residents and businesses alike.
-Making the most of a background in marketing, PR and event management, scuseme was born as a new way to connect people, forge a stronger community and nurture local talent.
+Making the most of a background in marketing, PR and event management, Scuseme was born as a new way to connect people, forge a stronger community and nurture local talent.